Chivas USA: Club struggles (2010–2013)

 Martín Vásquez was named the team's head coach after serving as an assistant coach from 2005 to 2007.
-Kljestan and Bornstein were named co-captains for the 2010 season.
+Sacha Kljestan and Jonathan Bornstein were named co-captains for the 2010 season.
 During the World Cup break Kljestan signed a deal with Belgian club Anderlecht, leaving Chivas USA after parts of five seasons.
 Bornstein played in the 2010 FIFA World Cup, starting in two matches for the United States as they made it to the Round of 16.
 On October 27, the team released Vásquez from his contract.
 On November 2, president and CEO Shawn Hunter announced he was stepping down.
 On December 14 the club's vice president of soccer operations, Stephen Hamilton revealed he too, was leaving his post.
 After Hamilton stepped down, Jose L Domene was named Interim General Manager.
 On January 4, 2011, Robin Fraser became head coach of Chivas USA.

 On August 29, 2012, Vergara and his wife, Angélica Fuentes, became sole owners of the club, buying out former partners Antonio and Lorenzo Cué.
 On May 29, 2013, two Chivas USA youth coaches, Dan Calichman and Ted Chronopoulos, filed a discrimination lawsuit against the club, on the grounds they had been dismissed because they were not Latino.
 Shortly after the acquisition of the club, Vergara is alleged to have told his staff that those who did not speak Spanish would be fired.
 Chronopoulos claimed that Jose David, the team's new president and chief business officer, asked Chronopoulos for a list of youth players and coaches who were Mexican or Mexican American and of those that weren't.

 Following the release of Preki, Chivas USA failed to stay consistent on and off the field, just like its parent club, CD Guadalajara, Chivas USA had four coaches after the start of the 2010 season; all four coaches failed to impress Jorge Vergara, and were let go.
 Their last coach was Colombian-born Wílmer Cabrera.